W. H. Findlay: Photography

 Findlay became a qualified professional photographer after passing his exam for the Associateship of the Royal Photographic Society.

 He became a founding member of (and official photographer for) the Perth Civic Trust in 1967, and went on, over a period of fifty years, to produce a pictorial record of the city.

 Findlay was also president of the Perthshire Society of Natural Science, including at the time of its centenary in 1967, and of the society's photographic section for three.

 His 270-page book Heritage of Perth (1984), featuring 328 photographs, earned him the D. C. Thomson Award "for his contribution to Perth's cultural life in that year".
 The book had a second edition published, with a foreword provided by Magnus Magnusson.
 A leather-bound copy was gifted to the Charles, Prince of Wales, at the ribbon-cutting ceremony to mark the opening of the A. K. Bell Library in 1995.

 Findlay was also a Rotarian for 25 years.
 He was awarded the Cairncross Trophy, for his services to Perth, in 1999.

 Personal life

-After the death of his wife, Marjorie, in 1991, he founded the Bertha Trust to assist families in need in Perth and Kinross.
+After the death of his wife, Marjorie, in 1991, he founded the Bertha Trust (Bertha being an old name for Perth) to assist families in need in Perth and Kinross.
 Over 700 families were helped in the first decade of the Trust.

 Despite a decline in his mobility, and a fall and illness in spring 2003, Findlay released a 2005 Tay Calendar, featuring a collection of photographic slides.

 Death

-Findlay lived on his own, with the help of his family and carers, at his 9 Rosemount Place home in Kinnoull, up until his death on 3 January 2006, aged 94.
+Findlay lived on his own, with the help of his family and carers, at his 9 Rosemount Place home in Kinnoull, up until his death in 2006, aged 94.

-He had two children – a son, Alan, and a daughter, Alison.
+He had two children – a son and a daughter.